How To's

 1. Understand High-Intent Buyers in a Competitive Market

-What to clarify
+What to Clarify

-- The trigger that starts comparison
+• The moment that starts active comparison

-Where to listen
+Where to Listen

-- Sales calls and demos
+• Sales calls and demos

-- Support tickets and live chats
+• Support tickets and live chats

-- Reviews and competitor comparisons
+• Reviews and competitor comparisons

-2. Identify the Conversion Barriers Costing You Sales Advantage
+2. Identify the Conversion Barriers Reducing Sales

-- Unclear next steps
+• Unclear next steps

-- Late answers to pricing or scope questions
+• Delayed answers on pricing or scope

-- Slow response time at decision moments
+• Slow responses at decision moments

-How to spot them
+How to Detect Them

-- Repeated objections in calls
+• Repeated objections in calls

-- Abandoned forms or proposals
+• Abandoned forms or proposals

 Example: Removing mandatory account creation increases checkout completion.